-7 Myths Harmful to Pit Bulls — Debunked
+7 Myths Harmful to Pit Bulls—Debunked

 Share Article

-Myth #1: Pit Bulls are a Purebred Breed
+Myth #1: Pit Bulls are a purebred breed.

 Given all the stereotypes and generalizations about their behavior, there’s a bit of irony in the fact that Pit Bulls are not even a purebred breedopens in a new tab.
 Instead, they are more of a breed type with various specific breeds falling under the term’s umbrella.
 It’s for this reason that Pit Bulls are not recognized by the American Kennel Club.
-Because of the unofficial nature of this title, classification can be a bit muddy, but generally Pitties are identified by their muscular builds, blocky heads, and shorter snouts.
-Of course, classifying a dog by its appearance can create a hell of a lot of issues for how they’re perceived and, crucially, how they’re regulated in certain aspects.
+Because of the unofficial nature of this title, classification can be a bit muddy, but generally, Pitties are identified by their muscular builds, blocky heads, and shorter snouts.
+Of course, classifying a dog by their appearance can create a hell of a lot of issues for how they’re perceived and, crucially, how they’re regulated in certain aspects.

 It also doesn’t help that these appearances apply to a number of breeds and breed types.
 But the five purebred breeds that commonly fall under the Pit Bull designation are American Pit Bull Terriers, American Staffordshire Terriers, Staffordshire Bull Terriers, American Bulldogs, and American Bullies.
 This is something that makes their natural behaviors hard to pinpoint or define accurately.

 “If we’re thinking about Pit Bulls as a grouping of specific breeds then each of those breeds has their own general breed-specific tendencies,” explains veterinary behaviorist Dr. Valli Parthasarathyopens in a new tab.
-She adds that when dealing with gene pools this mixed and varied, over time some specific breed tendencies or personality traits can be diluted while others may be enhanced.
+She adds that when dealing with gene pools this mixed and varied, over time, some specific breed tendencies or personality traits can be diluted while others may be enhanced.
 In short, if someone says a Pittie is inherently X or Y, they’re probably full of it.
 Speaking of…

-Myth #2: Pit Bulls are Inherently Vicious
+Myth #2: Pit Bulls are inherently vicious.

 In what is a natural progression from the assumption that Pitties are innately aggressive is the notion that the breed type is responsible for most canine attacks.
 Naturally, this is nonsense.
 For starters, there are no official dog-bite statistics tracking breeds and how often they’re involved in bite incidents.

-Myth #4: Pit Bulls Have “Lockjaw”
+Myth #4: Pit Bulls have “lockjaw.”

-I guess it’s not a far leap to go from most bites to worst bites.
+Maybe it’s not a far leap to go from most bites to worst bites.
 And like a lot of sequels, this claim is even bigger and dumber than its predecessor.
 Many believe that Pitties can possess “lockjaw,” an idea that their mouths will forcefully latch shut if they get their paws on you like the shark in Jaws stoically devouring Robert Shaw.

 Dr. Parthasarathy debunks this myth pretty directly.
 “People wonder about whether Pit Bulls have a jaw-locking mechanism, they don’t have a jaw-locking mechanism,” she explains.
 In fact, German Shepherds, Dobermans, Rottweilers, and Great Danes are all known to have stronger bites than your average American Pit Bull Terrier.

-Myth #5: They Can’t Hang with Kids or Other Pets
+Myth #5: They can’t hang with kids or other pets.

-Similarly, people tend to think these dogs don’t get along with other animals either.
+Similarly, people tend to think these dogs don’t get along with other animals, either.
 While Dr. Parthasarathy says, once again, that a dog’s behavior is a complex mix of genetic and environmental factors, there is one organization that has tried to quantify breed activity.
 The American Temperament Test Societyopens in a new tab ranked dog temperament by a series of tests that look at how specific breeds react to various stimuli.
-It notes that the American Staffordshire Terrier and the American Pit Bull Terrier both earned high marks for affability and were among the most well-tempered dogs overall.
-Not to point fingers, but each was found less likely to show aggression than Golden Retrievers, Border Collies, Poodles, and countless other breeds.

 Not only does breed-specific legislationopens in a new tab (BSL) not minimize dog attacks, it actively makes situations worse.
 Dr. Parthasarathy warns that BSL can create problems by manufacturing anxieties for pet parents that would not be there otherwise.
 “It’s been shown that generally breed-specific bans are not helpful in reducing dog bites,” she explains.
 “Bans like this make many people proactively afraid of them.
 It also makes people caring for these dogs more afraid that their dog will be blamed if a dog fight occurs — even if they didn’t start it.”
 Similar to the number of attacks, BSL is largely influenced by media representation making its implementation immensely subjective.

 This is before noting how BSL disproportionately impacts Pitties and is often used specifically to target them.
-But don’t take my clearly aggravated word for it.
-Here’s what former President Barack Obama had to say on the subject in a statement opens in a new tab10 years ago.
-“We don’t support breed-specific legislation — research shows that bans on certain types of dogs are largely ineffective and often a waste of public resources…And the simple fact is that dogs of any breed can become dangerous when they’re intentionally or unintentionally raised to be aggressive,” it read.
+But don’t take our clearly aggravated word for it.
+Here’s what former President Barack Obama had to say on the subject in a statementopens in a new tab 10 years ago.
+“We don’t support breed-specific legislation — research shows that bans on certain types of dogs are largely ineffective and often a waste of public resources … And the simple fact is that dogs of any breed can become dangerous when they’re intentionally or unintentionally raised to be aggressive,” he said.

-Myth #7: Pit Bulls Are Difficult to Train
+Myth #7: Pit Bulls are difficult to train.

 Dr. Parthasarathy confirms this, pointing to many challenges that are environmental in origin rather than instinctual: “Pit Bulls are very teachable.
 The key is finding what motivates them positively and addressing any underlying physical or emotional conditions that may hinder their ability to learn, such as fear, anxiety, or difficulty controlling impulsivity.”
 She adds that they also don’t need a “firm hand” to learn.
 Pit Bulls are trainable like any other type of dog — with positive reinforcementopens in a new tab.